There are 12 apostles in the Bible. Can you name them all? Specifically, do you know the one with the designation “the disciple whom Jesus loved?”

 1) It was a literary construct for modesty and polite reserve.

-At your first glance, you may say it sounds as if John was bragging about himself as the disciple whom Jesus loved.
-It gives you an impression that he was the only one or that he was Jesus’ favorite.
-However, it’s not the case.
-Such a designation had its purpose.
+At first glance, you may say it sounds as if John was bragging about himself as the disciple whom Jesus loved.
+It gives an impression that he was the only one or that he was Jesus’ favorite.
+But that’s not the case.
+This designation had its purpose.

-Specifically, Köstenberger and Stout (2008) considered the title a “device of authorial modesty.”
-In other words, it is a polite way “to avoid self-promotion” (Smith, 2018).
+It was a “device of authorial modesty” 8.
+In other words, it is a polite way “to avoid self-promotion” 9.
 It is evident in the fact that John never told you his name in his Gospel.

 Like Matthew in his Gospel, John never wrote in the first person.
-He would always refer to himself in the third person.
-It was an act of humility, according to Clough (2017).
+He would always refer to himself in the third person—an act of humility 10.
 That is, he didn’t want to take the spotlight.
-Instead, he liked readers like you to focus on Jesus’ love.
+Instead, he liked his readers to focus on Jesus’ love.

 2) He was one of Jesus’ closest disciples.